The Vermont Statutes Online

 § 4041a.
 Reappraisal

-(a) A municipality shall be paid $8.50 per grand list parcel per year, from the equalization and reappraisal account within the Education Fund to be used only for reappraisal and costs related to reappraisal of its grand list properties and for maintenance of the grand list.
+(a) A municipality shall be paid $8.50 per grand list parcel per year from the Education Fund to be used only for reappraisal and costs related to reappraisal of its grand list properties and for maintenance of the grand list.

 (b) If the Director of Property Valuation and Review determines that a municipality’s education grand list is at a common level of appraisal below 85 percent or above 115 percent, or has a coefficient of dispersion greater than 20, the municipality shall reappraise its education grand list properties.
 If the Director orders a reappraisal, the Director shall send the municipality written notice of the decision.
 The municipality shall be given 30 days to contest the finding under procedural rules adopted by the Director, to develop a compliance plan, or both.
 If the Director accepts a proposed compliance plan submitted by the municipality, the Director shall not order commencement of the reappraisal until the municipality has had one year to carry out that plan.

 (c) If a municipality fails to submit an acceptable plan or fails to carry out the plan, pursuant to subsection (b) of this section, the State shall withhold the education, transportation, and other funds from the municipality until the Director certifies that the town has carried out that plan.